Minerals Industry Experience Program

 Why should I apply?

-Will I be paid for the MiEx Program?
+Will I be paid for the MiEX Program?

 Is the program part of an accredited course?

-The MiEX program is not currently an accredited course however you will receive a certificate of completion that you can add to your resume.
+The MiEX program is not an accredited course however you will receive a certificate of completion that you can add to your resume.
 The certificate will outline learnings and achievement.

 Will I need to go to site?